Software Release Date: 11/12/2006

 Important: You must perform the installation from the management interface (Management) on the BIG-IP system.

 Important: You should perform the installation on the standby system in a redundant system.
-If you are satisfied with the results, initiate failover and apply the upgrade to the other unit in the redundant system.
+If you are satisfied with the results, initiate a failover and apply the upgrade to the other unit in the redundant system.

 Important: We recommend that you run the MD5 checksum on any ISO image or IM upgrade file you download.
 For information about MD5 checksums, see Verifying the MD5 Checksum of the upgrade file.